Open a Document Editor Using Web API

 The editor API notifies the extension when the active document tab is activated in Studio Pro, via the activeDocumentChanged event.
 It also provides this information on demand, via the studioPro.ui.editors.getActiveDocument method.

-Both the getActiveDocument method and the activeDocumentChanged event args returns a ActiveDocumentInfo object, which contains the document's name, type, container, module name, and id.
+Both the getActiveDocument method and the activeDocumentChanged event args return an ActiveDocumentInfo object, which contains the document's name, type, container, module name, and ID.

-See the sample code below, which registers an event listener to be notified when the active document changes.
-We also add a menu that lets you retrieve this information on demand.
+The sample code below registers an event listener to be notified when the active document changes.
+It also adds a menu that lets you retrieve this information on demand.

 Remember to import ActiveDocumentInfo from @mendix/extensions-api.